 The data logger is designed and made in-house at the Center for Isotope Research of the University of Groningen to ease the use of our AirCore system.
 It logs temperature, pressure, and GPS information, and controls an automatic valve through a digital I/O. The data logger is based on the Arduino Nano, and collects data during AirCore flight onto a micro SD card.

+Figuur 1 Datalogger AirCore

 The data logger functions in a number of ways during flight: